-As part of the ongoing cost-cutting evaluations, all antiviral development with SON-1010 has been suspended.
+As part of the ongoing cost-cutting efforts, all antiviral development with SON-1010 has been suspended.

 The Company acquired the global development rights to its most advanced compound, SON-080, a fully human version of Interleukin 6 ("IL-6"), in April 2020 through its acquisition of the outstanding shares of Relief Therapeutics SA.
 Sonnet is advancing SON-080 in target indications of Chemotherapy-Induced Peripheral Neuropathy ("CIPN") and Diabetic Peripheral Neuropathy ("DPN").
 Sonnet received approval to initiate an ex-U.S. Phase 1b/2a study with SON-080 in CIPN during the third quarter of 2022.
 The Data Safety Monitoring Board ("DSMB") overseeing the study met during the first calendar quarter of 2024 and cleared the trial to proceed to Part 2.
 Following the completion of the DSMB review, Sonnet announced initial safety data from the CIPN study.
 Pursuant to a license agreement the Company entered into with New Life Therapeutics Pte, Ltd. ("New Life") of Singapore in May 2021, Sonnet and New Life will be jointly responsible for developing SON-080 in DPN.
-The objective will be to leverage the CIPN safety data to support the initiation of a Phase 2 clinical trial in DPN pending the outcome of any partnering activity.
+The objective will be to analyze the data and to consider initiating a Phase 2 study, pending the outcome of any partnering activity.

-SON-1210 (IL12- $F_HAB$ -IL15), Sonnet's lead bi-specific construct, combines $F_HAB$ with fully human IL-12 and fully human Interleukin 15 ("IL-15").
+SON-1210 (IL12-FHAB-IL15), Sonnet's lead bifunctional construct, combines FHAB with single-chain human IL-12 and human Interleukin 15 ("IL-15").
 This compound is being developed for solid tumor indications, including colorectal cancer.
-In February 2023, the Company announced the successful completion of two IND-enabling toxicology studies with SON-1210 in non-human primates.
-Sonnet is prepared to initiate the regulatory authorization process for SON-1210 pending the outcome of any partnering activity.
+In February 2023, Sonnet announced the successful completion of two IND-enabling toxicology studies with SON-1210 in non-human primates.
+Sonnet is prepared to initiate the regulatory authorization process for SON-1210, pending the outcome of any partnering activity.

-SON-1410 (IL18- $F_HAB$ -IL12) is a bi-specific combination of Interleukin 18 ("IL-18") and IL-12 for solid tumor cancers.
+SON-1411 (IL18-FHAB-IL12) is a bifunctional combination of human Interleukin 18 ("IL-18"), which was modified to resist interaction with the IL-18 inhibitor binding protein, and single-chain human IL-12 for solid tumor cancers.
 Cell line development and process development are ongoing, with early experimental drug supply suitable for formulation and analytical method development activities.
 After some delays in 2023, activities will continue through 2024 with the potential to generate a drug suitable for preclinical studies and subsequent human studies.

-The Company has completed sequence confirmation for SON-3015 (anti-IL6- $F_HAB$ -anti-TGF $\beta$ ).
-Early stage bi-specific drug has been generated and is being stored for future use in in vivo mice studies.
-Sonnet has elected to place the SON-3015 development program on hold for expense reduction purposes.
+Sonnet has completed sequence confirmation for SON-3015 (anti-IL6-FHAB-anti-TGFβ).
+Early-stage bifunctional drug has been generated and is being stored for future use in in vivo mice studies.
+The Company has elected to place the SON-3015 development program on hold for expense reduction purposes.